Christopher Deal, Ph.D. has been working in intercultural communication and education

 for the Advancement of Scholarship in Teaching and Learning (CASTL), including a

-A citizen of the USA, Christopher has lived and worked abroad for five years in Asia
+A native of and current resident of the USA, Christopher has lived and worked abroad

-Of personal interest: Christopher lives in Dallas, Texas and is originally from Ruston,
+Of personal interest: Christopher is originally from Ruston, Louisiana.
+His likes

-Louisiana.
-His likes practicing and studying Chinese language and philosophy; reading
+practicing and studying Chinese language and philosophy; reading and writing both

-and writing both nonfiction and fiction works; studying, making, and watching films
+nonfiction and fiction works; studying, making, and watching films and videos; and

 studying and discussing astrophysics, cosmology, and related sciences.